 Fossli Provincial Park

-F – G Provincial Parks
+F – Provincial Parks

-French Beach PP: This beautiful beach on the scenic Strait of Juan de Fuca is the ideal spot to explore.
+French Beach PP. This beautiful beach on the scenic Strait of Juan de Fuca is the ideal spot to explore.
 In the spring and fall, it’s a popular location to watch for migrating Gray whales.
 The 55-hectare park offers 69 year-round vehicle-accessible camping sites.

-Provincial Marine Parks only Accessible by Boat
+Provincial Marine Parks Only Accessible by Boat

 Juan de Fuca Provincial Park

-H – J Provincial Parks
+H – J Vancouver Island Provincial Parks

 Boat Accessible Only Parks

-Ha’thayim (Von Donop) PMP: This undeveloped wilderness marine park totalling 1,277-hectares is found on the northwestern tip of Cortes Island.
+Ha’thayim (Von Donop) PMP.
+This undeveloped wilderness marine park, totalling 1,277 hectares, is found on the northwestern tip of Cortes Island.
 It offers several secure and sheltered anchorages for boaters.
 And once onshore, remote lakes, estuaries, an old-growth forest, and a saltwater lagoon can all be found.

 Hesquiat Peninsula PP: This 7,888-hectare park encompasses most of the eastern shore of Nootka Sound.
 The area is adjacent to Cougar Annie’s Garden, a heritage garden and attraction one can visit via a guided tour.
 This park is only accessible by boat or float plane.